C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/gamers-on-chain/campaign-brief.md

 linkTitle: "Gamers On-Chained"
 type: docs
 hide_feedback: true
+description: "What Blockchain gaming applications should be developed to achieve mass adoption of Cardano?"
 ---
 What Blockchain gaming applications should be developed to achieve mass adoption of Cardano?